rickardlindberg/rickardlindberg.me/writing/agdpp-game-loop/index.markdown

 ---
-title: 'DRAFT: Test driving the game loop'
+title: Test driving the game loop
-date: 2023-04-11
+date: 2023-04-19
-tags: agdpp,draft
+tags: agdpp
 ---

-**This is a work in progress that will change.
-Like to see it finished?
-Let me know by sending me an email.**

 In this episode we look at how to set up the game loop, draw something on the screen, and test it.
 We begin with a spike to learn Pygame fundamentals and